 To create a diverse and inclusive roster of models, actively seek out talent from different backgrounds, ethnicities, body types, and genders, implement inclusive casting practices, partner with organizations that promote diversity in the industry, create a welcoming and inclusive company culture, and prioritize representation and inclusivity in all aspects of your agency’s operations.

-What types of training or coaching can I offer models to help them improve their skills and succeed in the industry?
+What types of training or coaching can I offer models to help them succeed?

 Comments